ai-cfia/dev-rel-docs/adr/008-naming-convention.md

 - **Convention**: Start with `name_` where name is the Schema name, followed by the current version numbers.
 - **Example**: `name_1.0.0`
-- **Why**: We're using this format because we aim to parse the version using the `semver` library on PyPI.
+- **Why**: We're adopting this format to adhere to the `semver` standard, enabling us to utilize tools across different languages for parsing versions effectively.
+For more information, you can check the ADR-006 about How we manage changes in databases.
 - **Reference**:
   - [Semver.org, Semantic Versioning 2.0.0](#ref-semver)
   - [Pypi.org, semver](#ref-pypi)